Johanna Angermeyer: Move to Europe

-Johanna and her husband moved to England where they worked for the National Trust for Places of Historic Interest or Natural Beauty, caring for stately homes across the country.
+Johanna and her husband moved to England where they worked for the National Trust, caring for stately homes across the country.

 Dr John Treherne, author, and President of Downing College, Cambridge, encouraged Johanna to write and it was while living in William Wordsworth’s House in Cumbria, that she finished writing her book, My Father's Island, published by Viking - Penguin..

 While living in Rudyard Kipling’s home "Batemans", Johanna resumed painting and exhibiting her work.

 Johanna wrote and illustrated two children’s books about the Galapagos.
 "Is Your Mama an Iguana" and "How the Booby got its Feet".
 In 2015 the author and her husband moved to Vilcabamba, Ecuador.
 Here in this peaceful valley Johanna continues to write and illustrate books.